chapleau/simplefwk-utilitytools/readme.md

 int RootNtupleWriterTool::pushBack(std::string branch_name, const boost::any& data)
 ````

 Here, ``boost::any`` is used for data type abstraction.
-Safety checks are perform to make sure the data being passed can be handled by the branch's ``IObjectHolder``.
+Safety checks are perform at run-time to make sure the data being passed can be handled by the branch's ``IObjectHolder``.
 An unregistered branch triggers an error.

 ####Steering